MicrosoftDocs/power-platform/power-virtual-agents/teams/advanced-flow-teams.md

 > - [Power Virtual Agents web app](../advanced-flow.md)
 > - [Power Virtual Agents app in Microsoft Teams](advanced-flow-teams.md)

 Enable your bot to perform an action by calling a Microsoft Power Automate flow.
-Flows can help you automate activities, or call back-end systems.
+Flows can help you automate activities or call back-end systems.
 For example, you can use flows to send messages to a Teams channel, or access files in a SharePoint folder.

 > [!IMPORTANT]
 > To use flows within Power Virtual Agents, they must meet the following requirements: